Starting a Home Business During the Holidays

 2. Decide what home business you'll start.
 It's important to choose an idea that you'll enjoy and stick with, but it doesn't hurt to start a business that you can be targeted to holiday needs, and yet continue after and though out the new year.

 3. Make a list of all the home business startup tasks you need to do.
 The Balance offers a 4-week home business start up guide that tells you everything you need to do to get your business up and running in 30 days; sooner if you work through the tasks quicker.

 4. Get your financial house in order.
 The holidays are a good time to make money, but it's also a time you spend money.
 There are many ways to start a business on a budget, but it's important that you run the numbers so you can get into the black in your home business as quickly as possible.

 5. Take care of the legal details.
 Starting a business, even as a sole proprietor, usually requires getting a business license.
 If you sell tangible goods, you may need to charge sales tax, which you'll need to get a permit form your state tax agency to do.
-Some businesses require additional licenses or permits, that you'll want to check your state's occupational regulation agency about.
+Some businesses require additional licenses or permits so you'll want to check your state's occupational regulation agency about any your business might need.
 You may decide to structure your business as a limited liability company (LLC) instead, which requires filing with your state.

 Other items you need to look into include:

 - Filing a fictitious name statement (sometimes called assumed name or doing business as statement)